therebelweb-org/therebelweb-org/content/posts/your-first-html/index.md

 ```

 The first tag (the "opening title tag") tells the browser that the title of the
 page is coming.
-"My first webpage" is the title "content," and then the tag is
+"My first webpage" is the "content" of the title tag, and then
-closed, telling the browser that the title has ended.
+the tag is closed, telling the browser that the title has ended.

 ## It's tags all the way down!